 Extremely inclement weather may require the closing of the University.
-Such notice is posted on the Columbia University website.
-Students may receive notification through text, email and/or Facebook postings initiated by the University, Program or class officers.
+Such notice is posted on the Students may receive notification through text, email and/or Facebook postings initiated by the University, Program or class officers.
 Information for current courses may also be posted on Canvas by each course.